Payment Problems During My IVA

 Reduced Payments

-Protocol compliant IVAs provide the supervisor with discretion to reduce IVA contributions by upto 15% of the agreed payment, without having to seek creditors' approval.
+Protocol compliant IVAs starting after 01st July 2025 allow the supervisor discretion to reduce IVA contributions by upto 20% of the agreed payment without having to seek creditors' approval.

-If this reduction doesn't provide sufficient respite, or if you are in a non-protocol compliant, IVA then your supervisor can seek a variation to the original terms of your IVA.
+If this reduction doesn't provide sufficient relief, or if you are in a non-protocol compliant IVA, then your supervisor can seek a variation to the original terms of your IVA.

 Payment Breaks

-Protocol compliant IVAs entered into before October 1st 2016 provide the supervisor with discretion to implement a single payment break for a period of upto 6 months.
+Protocol compliant IVAs provide the supervisor with discretion to implement payment breaks of upto 9 months.

-When a payment break is agreed, the original term of the IVA is extended by an equal amount of months to that of the break, to ensure creditors are not disadvantaged and, therefore, still receive their expected dividend from the IVA.
+When a payment break is agreed, the original term of the IVA is extended by an equal amount of months to any breaks taken.
+This ensure your creditors are not disadvantaged as a result of the break taking place.

 Voluntary Payment Defaults

-If you simple want to bring your IVA to an end as quickly as possible, then defaulting on your payments will achieve this for you.
+If you simple want to bring your IVA to an end as quickly as possible, then defaulting on your payments will achieve this.

-Our advice to anyone who is contacted in such a manner is to break contact with such companies and contact your IVA supervisor straightaway.
+Our advice to anyone contacted in such a manner is to speak to your IVA supervisor straightaway.

-If you are concerned about the viability of your IVA then discuss your concerns with your supervisor first and, if after consultation, you decide to declare yourself bankrupt, your supervisor will advise you on where to find assistance for free.
+If you have concerns about the viability of your IVA then discuss your concerns with your supervisor first.
+Then, if after consultation, you decide to terminate your IVA, your supervisor will advise you on the correct termination process.